eccentricfae/Weather-Station/README.md

  my batteries)
 - AGND - A/D converter's GND pin
 - ADC1 / ADC0 - A/D converter's channel 1 and 0 inputs
-The circuit draws an average of <// TODO avg current draw> while working.
-Considering an average AA battery w/
-<// TODO AA bat's cap> capacity, the device can work up to <// TODO Total cap / avg current draw>.<br>
 The batteries for this device are: two parallel-connected two-slot battery baskets.
-Therefore the device should have total capacity of around 2*<// TODO avg cap> = <// TODO Result> @ 3.2 V.
+Therefore the device should have total capacity of around 2*2000mAh = 4000mAh @ 3.2 V.
+The circuit draws an average of 84 mA while working.
+Considering an average AA battery w/ 2000 mAh capacity, the device can work up to 47.6 hours.<br>

 ### Raspberry Pi Pico W
 As the "brain" of the project a Raspberry Pi Pico W was chosen.
 It is a rather inexpensive